Open call for 2 volunteers for “A Place I Know” ESC project in

-Bosnian Representative Association for Valuable Opportunities (BRAVO) is non-profit and non-governmental organization.
+Bosnian Representative Association for Valuable Opportunities (BRAVO) is a non-profit and non-governmental organization.
 BRAVO is a professional organization based on knowledge, focused on entrepreneurship, civil society development, non-formal education and innovative learning and development techniques for young people and adults.

 Our teams are working in the following fields/topics: Human Rights, Anti-Trafficking, People With Disabilities, Reproductive Health and STDs, Gender Equality and Combating Gender-Based Violence, Sports on a Daily Basis, Audio and Video Production, People with Fewer Opportunities, Organizing events, Entrepreneurship, IT and ICT, Technology, Humanitarian actions, National and International projects, Support in a Fight Against Criminal and Corruption, Startup Support, Consulting, Entrepreneurship, Project Management, Fake News & Fake Media, Refugee and Migrants, Creative Actions, but at the same time we are working on publishing books, brochures, newsletters, flyers, affiliations and other publications and a lot of others activities.

-We are working on the following fields:
+We are actively working in the following fields:

 - Youth Empowerment

 - Public speaking and communication

 - Teaching importance of the Reproductive Health and STD-s